duomark/erlangsp/README.md

   * cluster: A pack of coops working together to solve a subproblem
   * constellation: A network of clusters
   * universe: A complete system solution

+All components offer both Control and Data channels for more efficient management of services.
+There will be some concept of Overlords/Fiefs which monitor and manage clusters and sprees, as well as a coordinator of constellation topography and migration, but that will require some experience with the basic components to understand what the requirements are.
+In any event, supervisor behaviour will not resemble the current incarnation of OTP, and allocation of processes will be more of a batch/bulk-oriented operation (probably eventually requiring VM tweaks to enhance process spawning speed).

 Travis CI